Has Ball, Needs Field: A Parking Lot Becomes a Fútbol Field for an Afternoon

 Most parks prohibit soccer.
 In fact, parks do not only prohibit soccer, but many appear designed specifically to make it difficult for people to try to play soccer, should they feel inclined to try.
 Some of the South L.A. pocket parks sport strategically placed play areas, boulders, exercise equipment, or trees that chop up open space and make it impossible to play.

-The desire to limit soccer playing is understandable.
+The desire to limit soccer in non-designated areas is understandable.
 It tears up the grass and can turn a green location into a dustbowl.
 The space needed for games leaves less park for everyone else and scares away picnickers and people looking to relax or let small children run around.
-In park-poor areas like South Los Angeles where green space is at a premium, it’s not hard to understand why soccer usually gets the boot.
+In park-poor areas like South Los Angeles where green space is at a premium, soccer usually gets the boot.

 But the debate over the need for soccer fields is one that the city has been having for at least two decades now.
 You would think we would have come up with a better solution in that time.